alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 The `0 1 0` are part of the [SVG arc syntax](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths#arcs).
 The first `0` is `x-axis-rotation`, which we leave at the default.
 Then we have to choose between the four possible arcs that connect the start/end points: in this case `large-arc-flag = 1` and `sweep-flag = 0` give us the arc we need.

+**Finally, let's work out the centre of rotation.**
+Everything is defined in relation to this point.
+Intuitively we're going to put it in the middle of our SVG canvas, but how big should that canvas be?
+This depends on how large our straight lines and circular arcs are going to be, because bigger shapes need more space.

+So let's ask a different question: what's the furthest point on the shape from the centre of rotation?

+I believe you can find this point by drawing a line from the centre of rotation to the centre of the circular arc, and then continuing until it intersects the arc:

+{%
+  inline_svg
+  filename="furthest_point.svg"
+  style="width: 400px;"
+%}

+What's the alternative?
+Any other point on the arc is closer to the centre of rotation (using the [triangle inequality](https://en.wikipedia.org/wiki/Triangle_inequality)).
+Any point on the line is closer to the centre of the rotation (the furthest points are at the ends, then the circular arc is further than that).

+[Pythagoras' theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) gets us the distance to the center of the circle, and then we add on the radius.
+This means the further point from the centre of rotation is:

+$$
+\text{max distance} = r + \sqrt{(L/2)^2 + (h+r)^2}
+$$

+Let's double that and add some padding, and use that as the width/height of our SVG canvas.
+This should give us enough space to draw our shape.